The Sphinx

 There is much disagreement over the age of the Sphinx but the water erosion around the enclosure would suggest that it predates dynastic Egypt.
 Indeed, the age is so great that even the pharaohs considered the Sphinx to be ancient.
 By studying the weathering, geologists concluded that this monument was carved during the archaic Zep Tepi.

 The Sphinx was inspired by the inverted pentagram that crosses key points in the body.
-Since the angelic heart is “all love” and the demonic third eye is “all power”, we might say that our heart is the lioness and our third eye is the serpent.
-So “beauty’s” qualities are intuition, faith and love while the “beast’s” strengths are perception, truth and power.
+Since the demonic third eye is “all power” the angelic heart is “all love” and we might say that the our third eye is the serpent and our heart is the lioness.
+So the “beast’s” strengths are perception and truth while “beauty’s” qualities are intuition and faith.

-Above: the lyre of Hermes reborn as the lute of Pythagoras
+Above: the lyre of Hermes aka the lute of Pythagoras

-So if we belly breathe “love as power” via the nose, then this leads naturally to deeper levels of awareness.
-In other words, they are complimentary—for within the tenderness of love, power finds its purpose and within the depths of power, love finds its strength.
-Below we can see the LOVEPOWER of the starseed we call the Magician:
+So if we belly breathe “power as love” via the nose, then this leads naturally to deeper levels of awareness.
+In other words, they are complimentary—for within the depths of power, love finds its strength and within the tenderness of love, power finds its purpose.
+Below we can see the Starseed that we call the Magician:

 But Carl Jung takes us one step further: “As opposites never unite at their own level, a supraordinate ‘third’ is always required, in which the two parts can come together…it is able to unite them both, reconciling their conceptual polarity through its form and their emotional polarity through its numinosity.”
-In other words, a symbol within the physical body that anchors opposing forces:
+In other words, the spirit within the physical body that anchors opposing forces is really eternal life:

-This is the Ankh that is apparent in our biology.
+This is the Ankh or the Circle of Willis.
 The Ankh was often held up to the nose in Egyptian reliefs; nasal breathing balances our energy and hence our state.
 When we realise this, peace prevails between the mirrored forces of duality and non-duality.
-As the symbol of eternal life then, the Ankh is absolute—it has no counterpoint:
+As the eternal spirit then, the Ankh is absolute—it has no counterpoint.

 When it comes to the unification of the opposites, our demons will only give up their names when they are loved; if the shunned aspects of ourselves feel safe enough to step from the shadows.
 Loving the darkness then, is really a leap of faith—the hero’s journey towards reconciliation.
 In other words: